Irish defective block crisis

-The Irish defective block crisis affects several counties within the Republic of Ireland.
-To date the counties most severely impacted have been County Donegal and County Mayo, with other counties having fewer affected buildings.
+The Irish defective block crisis is an issue concerning the structural integrity and safety hazards for homes constructed using concrete blocks containing excessive amounts of deleterious materials, mainly sulphide minerals and free mica.
+To date the counties within the Republic of Ireland most severely impacted have been County Donegal and County Mayo, with other counties having fewer affected buildings.
 An expert committee established in 2016 by the then Minister of Housing and Urban Renewal investigated the causes in both County Donegal and County Mayo, and concluded that the principal cause of the damage was due to the use of defective concrete blocks.
 Within county Donegal this was originally termed the Mica scandal in 2011, which is the point at which homes and other buildings began showing signs of cracking and decay.
 The term "mica scandal" arose because the expert committee had observed that defective concrete blocks within County Donegal contained excessive quantities of the mineral mica liberated within the binder.
-Within County Mayo the expert committee concluded that the defective blocks were caused by internal sulphate attack sourced from framboidal pyrite within the aggregate, as evidenced from both presence of framboidal pyrite and elevated sulphate content.
+Within County Mayo the expert committee concluded that the defective blocks were caused by internal sulphate attack sourced from framboidal pyrite within the aggregate.

 The scandal led to calls for, and then the establishment of, a scheme to fund affected homeowners of the fault to repair, or demolish and rebuild, their homes.
 A similar issue with the presence of pyrite in the hardfill of properties was also identified in 2007, originating within quarries in the east of Ireland, and legislation was enacted to address both of the issues similarly.
-During 2023, new theories were advanced as to the source of the problems with the blocks, specifically that within County Donegal elevated concentrations of pyrrhotite (above relevant EN 12620 guidance) was the principal cause of the problem, albeit with the elevated mica contributing to a weakened binder.
-At present the root cause in County Mayo and other counties is considered to be the presence of framboidal pyrite as highlighted by the original expert report.
+During 2023, new theories were advanced as to the source of the problems with the blocks, specifically that within County Donegal elevated concentrations of pyrrhotite (above relevant EN 12620 guidance, relevant since 2013 in Ireland) was the principal cause of the problem, albeit with elevated mica contributing to a weakened binder.